andrewgomez1992/vanish-candles/README.md

-# 🕯️ Vanish Candles
+# 🔧 Vanish Candles

-Vanish Candles is an elegant e-commerce frontend built with React, designed to showcase and sell luxury candles.
-It features a modern design, secure checkout via Stripe, and an integrated admin dashboard for managing products and orders.
+**Vanish Candles** is a luxurious, modern e-commerce frontend built with React — designed to elegantly showcase and sell high-end candles.
+With smooth animations, secure Stripe checkout, and a custom admin dashboard, this project blends beautiful design with real-world functionality.

 ---